poroyko/Visualizing-Microbiome-Data/README.md

 a reproducible synthetic dataset, and paired with a discussion of what the plot shows, the biological question it answers, and its limitations.

-The tutorial follows a minimal-ink, black-and-white design philosophy
+The tutorial (*_bw) follows a minimal-ink, black-and-white design philosophy
 throughout: groups are told apart using marker shape, fill, and line style rather than color wherever possible, so every figure remains legible after grayscale printing or photocopying.